Spencer Street: Under Construction

 Several apartment buildings and hotels are currently under construction, including the Ritz-Carlton which will be Australia's tallest hotel when completed.

 Victoria's largest police station, the City West Police Centre, is located on Spencer Street.
 The Victoria Police Centre is set to open adjacent to it on Spencer Street as the new headquarters for Victoria Police in 2020.

 Transport

 Spencer Street is served primarily by the Southern Cross railway station and is both a major terminus for V/Line regional passenger trains and a major stop for metropolitan trains.
 The street is served by tram routes 11, 12, 35, 96 and 109 at its southern end and 30, 75 and 86 towards the north.

 Ghost sightings

-There have been reports of supposed sightings of the ghost of John Spencer, 3rd Earl Spencer roaming around the corner of Francis Street and Spencer Street.
+There have been reports of supposed sightings of the ghost of John Spencer roaming around the corner of Francis Street and Spencer Street.
 This local attraction has brought ghost hunters from around Australia to investigate the phenomena, and is a common stop for local ghost tours.